 Aurora Live Cam

-We have an aurora cam LIVE STREAM!
-Check our aurora live cam before you go chasing the northern lights.
-Watch tonight’s livestream above to go to our YouTube channel.
-Click the “Live” tab for any upcoming live broadcasting, and don’t forget to subscribe!
+We have an aurora cam LIVESTREAM!
+Now, guests can check live updates before they go chasing the northern lights.
+Watch tonight’s livestream above on the Greatland Adventures YouTube channel.
+Click the “Live” tab for real-time broadcasting, and don’t forget to subscribe so as not to miss out on any spectacular light displays!

-Our cabin just north of Fairbanks has a real-time camera aimed at the northeastern sky, which is the perfect way to capture a glimpse of emerging aurora displays as they begin to swirl around the heavens.
+Our cabin, located just north of Fairbanks, is outfitted with a live camera aimed at the northeastern sky, the perfect way to capture a glimpse of emerging aurora borealis lights as they begin to swirl around the heavens.

 What is the aurora borealis?